All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Thyroid Tumors

 Semaglutide carries a boxed warning about the risk of thyroid C-cell tumors, including medullary thyroid carcinoma (MTC).
 This was observed in rodent studies at high doses.
-It has not been confirmed in humans, but as a precaution, oral Wegovy is contraindicated in anyone with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2.
+It hasn't been confirmed in humans, but as a precaution, oral Wegovy is contraindicated in anyone with a personal or family history of MTC or Multiple Endocrine Neoplasia syndrome type 2.

 Kidney Injury